 Chantale’s practice focuses on representing corporate clients in complex commercial litigation and high-stakes business disputes in federal court, including in matters involving transactional disputes, business torts, commercial fraud, and consumer protection claims.
-She has successfully led the defense of clients in a range of industries, including financial services, consumer products, transportation, media, and technology.
+She has successfully led the defense of clients in a range of industries, including financial services, consumer products, media, and tech.

 Chantale received her law degree from Stanford Law School, where she was an articles editor on the Stanford Law Review.
 She received her undergraduate degree in economics from the University of Virginia, where she was an Echols Scholar.
 Chantale also served as a judicial clerk for Judge Rosemary Barkett on the Eleventh Circuit Court of Appeals.
 Before law school, she worked as a financial analyst at a global investment management firm in New York.